abelsiqueira/julia-tutorial-at-nlesc/pages/basics/installation.md

 \detbegin{More on VSCode}

 If you choose to use VSCode, you should make some tests, like:
-- Openning a Julia terminal
+- Opening a Julia terminal
   - Open the "Command Palette" (`Ctrl+Shift+P`);
   - Find "Julia: Start REPL" (`Alt+J Alt+O`);
 - Sending commands to REPL